XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/expedition.md

 # Expedition/Forward Basecamp

-### Can the basecamp not give expedition loots?

-> Only if you didn't do one.
-If you did and no visible loot, restart app.

 ### What are T-doll effects available in the older servers?

 > ~~Global already has everything they have.~~ Apparently new items have been added there.